 This smoke alarm alone is not a suitable substitute for complete fire detection systems in places housing many people-like apartment buildings, condominiums, hotels, motels, dormitories, hospitals, long-term health care facilities, nursing homes, day care facilities, or group homes of any kind-even if they were once single-family homes.
-It is not a suitable substitute for complete fire detection systems in warehouses, industrial facilities, commercial buildings, and special-purpose non-residential buildings which require special fire detection and alarm systems.
+It is not a suitable substitute for complete fire detection systems in warehouses, industrial facilities, commercial buildings, and special-purpose nonresidential buildings which require special fire detection and alarm systems.
 Depending on the building codes in your area, this smoke alarm may be used to provide additional protection in these facilities.

 The following information applies to all four types of buildings listed below: In new construction, most building codes require the use of AC or AC/DC powered smoke alarms only.
 In existing construction, AC, AC/DC, or DC powered smoke alarms can be used as specified by local building codes.
-Refer to NFPA 101 (Life Safety Code) or NFPA 72 (National Fire Alarm Code), local building codes, or consult your Fire Department for detailed fire protection requirements in buildings not defined as "households."
+Refer to NFPA 72 (National Fire Alarm Code) or NFPA 101 (Life Safety Code) local building codes, or consult your Fire Department for detailed fire protection requirements in buildings not defined as "households."

-- 1. Single-Family Residence: Single family home, townhouse.
-It is recommended smoke alarms be installed on every level of the home, in every bedroom, and in each bedroom hallway. - 2.
+Single-Family Residence: Single family home, townhouse.
+It is recommended smoke alarms be installed on every level of the home, in every bedroom or sleeping area, and in every bedroom hallway.

 Multi-Family or Mixed Occupant Residence: Apartment building, condominium.
-This smoke alarm is suitable for use in individual apartments or condos, provided a primary fire detection system already exists to meet fire detection requirements in common areas like lobbies, hallways, or porches.
-Using this smoke alarm in common areas may not provide sufficient warning to all residents or meet local fire protection ordinances/regulations - 3.
+This type of unit is suitable for use in individual apartments or condos, provided a primary fire detection system already exists to meet fire detection requirements in common areas like lobbies, hallways, or porches.
+Using this type of unit in common areas may not provide sufficient warning to all residents or meet local fire protection ordinances/regulations.

 Institutions: Hospitals, day care facilities, long-term health care facilities.
-This smoke alarm is suitable for use in individual patient sleeping/resident rooms, provided a primary fire detection system already exists to meet fire detection requirements in common areas like lobbies, hallways, or porches.
-Using this smoke alarm in common areas may not provide sufficient warning to all residents or meet local fire protection ordinances/regulations. - 4.
+This type of unit is suitable for use in individual patient sleeping/resident rooms, provided a primary fire detection system already exists to meet fire detection requirements in common areas like lobbies, hallways, or porches.
+Using this type of unit in common areas may not provide sufficient warning to all residents or meet local fire protection ordinances/regulations.

 Hotels and Motels: Also boarding houses and dormitories.
-This smoke alarm is suitable for use inside individual sleeping/resident rooms, provided a primary fire detection system already exists to meet fire detection requirements in common areas like lobbies, hallways, or porches.
-Using this smoke alarm in common areas may not provide sufficient warning to all residents or meet local fire protection ordinances/regulations.
+This type of unit is suitable for use inside individual sleeping/resident rooms, provided a primary fire detection system already exists to meet fire detection requirements in common areas like lobbies, hallways, or porches.
+Using this type of unit in common areas may not provide sufficient warning to all residents or meet local fire protection ordinances/regulations.